paradoxicalsphere/WorkplaceDAO/UseCases.md

 ## Accessing Global Human Capital<a name="humancapital"></a>

 A business having a traditional organization structure posts bounty jobs on the corporate Web site.
 Workers, who may be pseudonymous, are members of a DAO within the organization.
 When applying for bounty jobs, applicants may be short listed partially based on a blockchain-based reputation system using 360-degree reviews of past work experiences.
-A history of work experiences and payments, as requird to meet tax and regulatory requirements, is also stored on the blockchain.
+A history of work experiences and payments, as required to meet tax and regulatory requirements, is also stored on the blockchain.

 **Primary Actor:** Pseudonymous Worker
 **Scope:**